 1Elective: MTH 103, MTH 124 or MTH 134.

-2Transfer students should check with the school they will be transferring to regarding the transferability of these courses.
+2Transfer students should check with the school they will be transferring to regarding the transfer shifty of will be transferring to regarding the transferability of these courses.

 3Specifically recommended for accounting majors.
 Other majors should see a student development faculty member or department chairman for alternatives.